 ADNR 252 Mental Health and Behavioral Aberrations (5) Applies the nursing process to culturally diverse clients/families at risk for mental health and behavioral aberrations.
 Communication and group processes are utilized for teaching/learning experiences in a multidisciplinary milieu.
-Critical thinking, holistic caring, and clinical decision making are
+Critical thinking, holistic caring, and clinical decision making are employed in addressing alterations of functional health patterns with emphases on health perception-health management, cognitive-perception, self perception-self concept, coping-stress tolerance, role-relationship, and value-belief.
+Clinicals include experiences within the community setting.
+Preq. completion of first year nursing courses; PSYC 151; 3 lec.
+6 lab; \$ HS

 ADNR 283 The Nurse as Coordinator of Care (8) Introduces the student to the role of the ADN nurse as coordinator of care.
 It is a culmination of concepts and processes taught in the ADN curriculum.
-Specifically, it is the application of the concepts of provider of care and coordinator of care along with application of legal and ethical decision making issues for groups of individuals in the delivery of nursing care.
+Specifically, it is the application of the concepts of both provider and coordinator of care along with application of legal and ethical decision making issues for groups of clients in the delivery of nursing care.
 Preq./coreq. completion of all other non-nursing and nursing courses; 4 lec.
 12 lab; \$ HS